 A male professor of a University in Barkley, California said that professors from his institute stopped allowing any girl student inside their cabins even with doors open.
 No more additional help to girl students in their cabins.

 A 58-year-old female employee of the education sector has commented that she was being denied promotion before #metoo.
 But after this campaign, she could put up a fight for promotion using #metoo.

 So, we see that she probably threatened her manager to raise a false alarm under #metoo and forced them to give her promotion.
 That said, we understand the extent of rowdyism #metoo has created.
-If one woman could confess about using #metoo to get a promotion, there is definitely many others who didn’t tell such truth.
+If one woman could confess about using #metoo to get a promotion, there are definitely many others who didn’t tell such truth.

 But probably the most intriguing response came from a male worker from a media company in New York.
 He said in a simple way – ‘I can’t do anything anymore’.
 Media is probably a highly female intensive industry where the ratio of females is highest compared to any other industry discussed.
 Discussing all different types of topics is a part of their work.

-From the above responses gathered from NBC THINK survey on the #metoo campaign and from their social media channels, it is understood that this campaign has unleashed a corporate terrorism.
-If you ever thought that #metoo was a campaign to report sexual harassment or the abuse women have faced, they are using it for their advancement in corporate career.
-For people working in individual contributor roles this may be only an additional caution, but for males that need to work in groups or in female-intensive industries like media, #metoo has unleashed a new terror.
+From the above responses gathered from NBC THINK survey on the #metoo campaign and from their social media channels, it is understood that this campaign has unleashed corporate terrorism.
+If you ever thought that #metoo was a campaign to report sexual harassment or the abuse women have faced, they are using it for their advancement in a corporate career.
+For people working in individual contributor roles, this may be only an additional caution, but for males that need to work in groups or in female-intensive industries like media, #metoo has unleashed a new terror.
 Women are not spared too.
 If girl students are denied additional help outside their class, female entrepreneurs are not able to raise funds and denied meetings with venture capitalists.
 In short, #metoo has created more injustice for all, rather than any justice.